dialectlabs/docs/docs/alerts/quick-start.md

 ## What You'll Build

 By the end of this guide, you'll have:
-- ✅ A registered dApp with Dialect
+- ✅ A registered app with Dialect
 - ✅ A working notification bell in your React app
 - ✅ A user subscribed to notifications
 - ✅ Your first notification sent and received